American Indian languages

 Population and language use information for Algonquian Indians.

 Essay overviewing the Algonkian language family.

-Overview of the Algonkian Indians and their languages, with a map.
+Article on the Algonkian Indians and their languages.

 Language Museum: Algonquian: